zhou-1/COVISS-Lab-Research/README.md

 http://coviss.org/

 # Projects
-Part I. Real-time Fruit Flower Detection using a Cloud-based Architecture
+Part I. Real-time Fruit Flower Detection using a Cloud-based Architecture (semi-supervised learning)
 Part II.
-Django to let user draw the outline of image, after our image processing, show the objects and confidence
+Django to let user draw the outline of image, after our image processing, show the objects and confidence  (annotation tools)

 # Goals
 No need for hand-writing labeling which is time-consumption and costs a lot.
 Within our project, we can label a lot of images with several traces.